 Michael Dnes

 Michael Dnes is a civil servant at the UK Department for Transport.
-He is also the author of the book The Rise and Fall of London’s Ringways, 1943–1973.
+He is also the author of The Rise and Fall of London’s Ringways, 1943–1973.

 London’s lost ringways